getcarina/getcarina.com/_tutorials/data-volume-containers.md

 42350d0131d52cb0248df286b0fab04f8d16f6948edadc73d3f06c92c3be4c15
 ```

-The output of this `docker run` command is the container ID.
+The output of this `docker create` command is the container ID.

-### Use a data volume container
+### Use a DVC

-Next, you will run a MySQL instance container that mounts the volume inside the DVC.
-The `--volumes-from <containerName>` flag mounts all of the volumes inside the specified container.
-You can specify this flag multiple times to mount volumes from multiple containers.
-In the example below, you mount the volume located at `/var/lib/mysql` inside the `data` container.
+Run a MySQL instance container that mounts the volume inside the DVC.
+The `--volumes-from <dataVolueContainerName>` flag mounts all of the volumes from the DVC.
+You can specify this flag multiple times to mount volumes from multiple DVCs.
+In the following example, you mount the volume located at `/var/lib/mysql` inside the `data` container.
 All of the data files used by MySQL in this container will be stored there.

 ```bash
 $ docker run --detach \